Correlations at PT-symmetric quantum critical point

-where $\Pi$ and $\phi$ are dual fields satisfying $[\phi(x_1),\Pi(x_2)]=i\delta(x_1-x_2)$.
+where $\Pi$ and $\phi$ are dual fields satisfying $[\phi(x_1),\Pi(x_2)]=i\delta(x_1-x_2)$ \jav{at equal times}.
 This is the non-hermitian "half" of the conventional sine-Gordon model and both the imaginary sine and real cosine potentials have equal strengths\cite{bender2005,ashidasinegordon}.
 Due to this, the absolute value of the potential term is constant and is unable to localize the $\phi$ field.
 This is manifested in the linear energy-momentum relationship from the original, fermionic treatment.
-By adding $e^{i2\phi(x)}$ potential to Eq. \eqref{hamsg} would constitute a relevant perturbation and open up a gap in the spectrum.
+The fate of adding $e^{i2\phi(x)}$ potential to Eq. \eqref{hamsg} is discussed in Ref. \cite{EPAPS}.
 We speculate that a mapping of this bosonic Hamiltonian back into the fermionic one could play an important role when analyzing strongly correlated non-hermitian systems\cite{takasu} at their respective Luther-Emery point\cite{lutheremery}.